colerottenberg/fml-final-cs/README.md

     7. Soft Margin SVM
 3. Dimensionality Reduction (Lecture 22 - 25)
     1. Curse of Dimensionality
+        - The curse of dimensionality refers to the phenomenon where the number of features in a dataset increases, the volume of the feature space increases exponentially.
+This leads to sparsity in the data and can lead to overfitting.
     2. Principal Component Analysis(PCA)
     3. PCA vs LDA (unsupervised vs supervised)
     4. Multidimensional Scaling (MDS)